 October 13, 2020

-Mobileye Salutes Israel’s Induction into the Global Automotive Industry
+Saluting Israel’s Place in the Global Automotive Industry

 Israel will now be represented in the International Organization of Motor Vehicle Manufacturers, recognizing just how valuable the country’s mobility-tech sector, pioneered by Mobileye, has become to the global automotive industry.